berkerol/sprinter-turtle/README.md

   * Durations of explosion, meteor, train warning and train.
   * Size multipliers of explosion, meteor, rocket, train, turtle and vehicle.
   * Highest and lowest sizes of meteor and vehicle.
-  * Spawning probabilites of meteor, train, and vehicle.
+  * Spawning probabilities of meteor, train, and vehicle.
   * Long vehicle probability and size multiplier.
   * Speed multipliers of rocket, turtle and vehicle.
   * Highest and lowest speeds of vehicle.